peterruler/cats-dogs-server/README.md

 # list of important files

-- `catsanddogs.py` the python script
+- `catsanddogs.py` the 'ai' python script
 - `app.js` the node backend, upload and shell run of the python script
 - ./frontend/src/App.js - The ReactJS main frontend
 -  you must change: